xXBlackMaskXx/biual/README.md

 > Will these configs works on other distributions than Arch Linux?

 Yes, but some distributions may not have required packages in repository, so you will have to compile them manually.

+> How to update configs?

+Just type `biual-pull` in your terminal.
+It will pull newest configs from this GitLab project and delete README.md and LICENSE from your $HOME if they would have changes.
+If you want to pull also README.md and LICENSE use `biual pull`.

+NOTE: This alias is only done for ZSH at the moment.

 > Why polybar doesn't show my wireless network?